-Cooperative Agreement | Local Improvement District | Private Contractor
+Cooperative Agreement | Local Improvement District | Private Contractor | Maintenance Local Improvement District

 Cooperative Agreement

-A Co-op is usually created when only a few property owners have interest in improving the road.
+A Co-op is created when only a few property owners have interest in improving the road.
 Depending on the size of the project, we may be able to help with certain construction activities.
 We can’t pay for the project, nor can we pay a contractor to do the work.

-We also recommend property owners form a Maintenance Local Improvement District (MLID) so we can develop an ongoing maintenance strategy.
+We recommend property owners also form a Maintenance Local Improvement District (MLID) so we can develop an ongoing maintenance strategy.
 That way, revenue for road maintenance is collected annually.
 MLID money can only be used for road maintenance.

 Local Improvement District